 This may be our most important battle so far, and you are to play a vital role.

-You will receive a set of objectives, and as ever these must be completed.
-There is also another mission for you.
-You will have auxiliary partisans at your disposal.
-They are tasked with disrupting rail communications.
-You will receive instructions on how they may be deployed.
-Partisans are unable to receive replacements and need to work quickly!
+During the upcoming operation, you will receive orders regarding your objectives, comrade, but there is another mission for you: Auxiliary partisans will be placed under your command, which should be tasked with disrupting rail communications.
+Instructions will be forthcoming on how they should be deployed.
+Be aware, however, that partisans are unable to receive replacements, and so will need to work quickly!

+Good luck, Comrade Commandant.